zhenyulin/javascript-elixir-map/README.md

 # javascript-to-elixir

-cheatsheet to help Javascript developers picking up Elixir by providing a `js => ex` map
+cheatsheet to help Javascript developers picking up Elixir by providing a map of equivalent

 > packages listed here are not necessary the best in its kind but typical ones, suggestions are welcome